Government-Sponsored Enterprise Debt Securities

 As GSE securities evolve and become more complex, investors should have a clear understanding of risks and benefits before investing.

-Market prices of fixed income securities may be affected by several risks, including without limitation: interest rate risk - a rise (fall) in interest rates may reduce (increase) the value of your investment, default or credit risk - the issuer’s ability to make interest and principal payments, and liquidity risk - the inability to sell bonds promptly prior to maturity with minimal loss of principal.
+Market prices of fixed income securities may be affected by several risks, which include but are not limited to interest rate risk, which is a rise (or fall) in interest rates may reduce (or increase) the market value; default or credit risk, which is the issuer’s ability to make interest and principal payments; and liquidity risk, which is the ability to buy (or sell) bonds in an efficient manner at a fair market price.